-Berwick-upon-Tweed in the Scottish Borders has the second largest colony of mute swans in the UK.
-Over 200 birds are in permanent residence and dozens more migrate to the algae-rich River Tweed during the winter moulting season.
-They’re an amazing sight and the Berwick Swan and Wildlife Trust play a big part in making sure every bird is safe, healthy and protected.
+Head to Berwick-upon-Tweed in the Scottish Borders to see the second largest colony of mute swans in the UK.
+There are over 200 birds in permanent residence and dozens more migrate to the algae-rich River Tweed during the winter moulting season.
+Naturally, the colony is an amazing sight and the Berwick Swan and Wildlife Trust play a big part in making sure every bird is safe, healthy and protected.

-Set up by a small team of locals in the early 90s, the Trust has successfully rescued and treated 1000s of swans over the years as well as countless other wild birds and animals in the Berwick-upon-Tweed area.
+Since the Trust was set up by a small team of locals in the early 90s, it has rescued and treated 1000s of swans, as well as other wild birds and animals in the Berwick-upon-Tweed area.
 You can visit by appointment or, better still, go see the swans on the river and make a donation.

 The UK’s only registered goat sanctuary, Buttercups is home to 140 animals and fosters another 120 across London and Kent.
 Their aim is simple: to give abused and mistreated goats a loving home, safe from harm, for their entire lives.

 If you want to see that caring philosophy in action, this is another of the UK’s animal sanctuaries for a fun family day out.